keskinm/tomato-allergies-/README.md

 `python3 -m darknet_handler --install`

-Note: you can pass `--gpu` to compile with gpu, also you can pass `--opencv` to compile with opencv (need for testing and computing metrics)
+Note: you can pass `--gpu` to compile with gpu, also you can pass `--opencv2` to compile with opencv (need for testing and computing metrics)

 Training: